sparkflows/sparkflows-docs/docs/user-guide/export-import/export-projects.rst

       :width: 70%

-3. Fire Insights will now export the selected projects and download them to your computer.
+3. Sparkflows will now export the selected projects and download them to your computer.

    .. figure:: ../../_assets/user-guide/export-import/export-info.png
       :alt: userguide
       :width: 70%

-.. note:: Make sure that data needed to the Projects should be available on new instance of Fire Insights.
+.. note:: Make sure that data needed to the Projects should be available on new instance of Sparkflows.